erithmetic/erica.works/_posts/2024-03-12-programming-the-multiverse-part-1.markdown

 Welcome to _Programming the Multiverse_, a blog series introduction to quantum computing for imperative programmers!

+_Note: You can skip to the table of contents [here](#table-of-contents)_

 If you're familiar with programming with classical languages, such as Python, Ruby, or Java, and you have seen binary logic gates (NOT, OR, AND) before, this guide is for you!

 The goal of this series is to get you familiar with how quantum algorithms work and have some fun with some programming problems.
 The intention is to introduce topics gently and intuitively, rather than using lots of jargon, diving straight into Bloch Spheres, or showing off fancy equations (we'll keep them super simple).

 ## What is Quantum Computing?

-Anything that uses the term "quantum" means using some of the special properties of subatomic particles like entanglement, superposition, and tunneling.
+Anything that uses the term "quantum" means using some of the special physical properties of subatomic particles like entanglement, superposition, and tunneling.
 We'll get into what that means later.
 But unlike "classical" computers (i.e. the computers you use on a daily basis), quantum computers (QC) use these weird (some would say "spooky!") quantum behaviors to their advantage.

 ## Classical computers are boring, but reliable